The True Definition Of A Powerful Woman

 - Is aware of her gifts, talents and abilities

 - Uses her gifts, talents and abilities to lift other people up and empower them

 And because a strong woman is confident in who she is, she will move into places where others won’t…

 A Powerful Woman Goes To Difficult Places

-Ten years ago I injured my neck and was completely debilitated.
-I was so sore that I couldn’t drive, hold a book or climb the stairs.
+Ten years ago, I injured my neck and was completely debilitated.
+You know, I remember being so sore that I couldn’t drive, hold a book or even climb the stairs.
 Every movement brought excruciating pain.

 Then one day, my friend Jill came to visit…

 To my surprise, she got down on her knees and then laid on the floor next to me.
 She came down to my level to talk with me and to keep me company.

 Other visitors, well, they stood over me.
 Mind you, I still appreciated their visits but Jill entered my world on the floor and it meant the world to me — I felt loved and cared for… like I wasn’t alone.

 I still cry when I think about it.